harness/developer-hub/docs/platform/4_Role-Based-Access-Control/1-rbac-in-harness.md

 ## Overview of the hierarchical setup in Harness

-The Harness platform has a hierarchical structure consisting of the following three levels or scopes:
+The Harness platform has a hierarchical structure consisting of the following three levels, which are called scopes in Harness RBAC:

 - Account
 - Organization (Org)